 Preventing and responding to sexual harassment at work: a guide for employers

-As the UK Equality Act enters its second decade, the Equality and Human Rights Commission (EHRC) has published new guidance to support employers in protecting their workforces.
+As the UK Equality Act enters its second decade, the Equality and Human Rights Commission (EHRC) has published new guidance to support employers to protect their workforces.

 The new guidance also explains employers’ legal responsibilities and the practical steps they should take to prevent and respond to harassment and victimisation at work.
-It also provides advice for workers to help them understand the law and their employer’s obligations to prevent harassment and victimisation, or to respond to their complaint.
+It also provides advice for workers to help them understand the law and their employer’s obligations to prevent harassment and victimisation, or to respond to any complaints.

 Rebecca Hilsenrath, chief executive at the Equality and Human Rights Commission, said: